Mohammed Shami: Test career

+2013 to 2018

 Shami made his Test debut against West Indies in November 2013 in front of his home crowd at Eden Gardens, Kolkata.
-There, he took his maiden Test wicket – that of Kieran Powell – finishing with figures of 17–2–71–4 in the first innings of the Test match.
-In the second innings, his figures were 13.1–0–47–5.
-He had a dream debut, taking nine wickets for 118 runs – the most by an Indian pacer on debut, surpassing Munaf Patel's seven wickets for 97 runs at Mohali in 2006.
+In the first innings, he took his maiden Test wicket – that of Kieran Powell – and finished with figures of 4/71.
+In the second innings, he took 5/47.
+His match total of nine wickets, for 118 runs, is the most by an Indian pacer on debut, surpassing Munaf Patel's seven wickets for 97 runs at Mohali in 2006.

-He played Tests against South Africa and New Zealand and picked 6 and 10 wickets respectively.
-During the 2014 tour of England, Shami took 5 wickets in 3 matches and was involved in a 111-run partnership for the 10th wicket, with Bhuvneshwar Kumar in the first Test at Trent Bridge, scoring his maiden half-century in the process and helping India post 457 in the first innings.
+Shami had little success on India's 2014 tour of England, however, finishing with just five wickets in three matches.
+He was involved in a 111-run partnership for the 10th wicket, with Bhuvneshwar Kumar in the first Test at Trent Bridge, scoring his maiden half-century in the process and helping India post 457 in the first innings.

-He took 15 wickets in three Tests during the 2014–15 Border Gavaskar Trophy in Australia, and became the 20th Indian fast bowler to take 100 Test wickets, reaching the milestone in 29 Tests.
+He took 15 wickets in three Tests during India's 2014–15 tour of Australia, and went on to become the 20th Indian fast bowler to take 100 Test wickets, reaching the milestone in 29 Tests.

-In 2018 he toured England with India, playing in all five Tests.
+In 2018, he toured England with India, playing in all five Tests.
 He finished the series with 16 wickets, including six in the fourth Test.